CRISES IN THE CAPITALIST SYSTEM

 • Underconsumption (low purchasing power among the masses).

-As a result, demand for goods fell, inventories piled up, and companies began to lose profits.
+As a result, demand for goods fell, industrial products piled up, and companies began to lose profits.

 In 1929, due to this imbalance: